RTEMS/rtems-docs/c-user/initialization.rst

 Introduction
 ============

-The Initialization Manager is responsible for initiating and shutting down RTEMS.
-Initiating RTEMS involves creating and starting all configured initialization tasks, and for invoking the initialization routine for each user-supplied device driver.
-In a multiprocessor configuration, this manager also initializes the interprocessor communications layer.
-The directives provided by the Initialization Manager are:
+The Initialization Manager is responsible for initializing the Board Support Package, RTEMS, device drivers, the root filesystem and the application.
+The :ref:`Fatal Error Manager <fatal_error_manager>` is responsible for the system shutdown.

+The Initialization Manager provides only one directive:

 - rtems_initialize_executive_ - Initialize RTEMS

-- rtems_shutdown_executive_ - Shutdown RTEMS

 Background
 ==========